-Bell curve in excel is mostly used in the Employee Performance Appraisal or during Grading of the Exam Evaluation.
-Bell curve is also known as the Normal Distribution Curve.
-The main idea behind bell curve is when everybody in the team or class is a good performer, how will you identify who is the best performer, who is the average performer and who is the poor performer in the team or class.
+Bell curve in Excel is mostly used in the Employee Performance Appraisal or during the Grading of the Exam Evaluation.
+The Bell curve is also known as the Normal Distribution Curve.
+The main idea behind the bell curve is when everybody in the team or class is a good performer, how will you identify who is the best performer, the average performer, and the poor performer in the team or class.

-Suppose there are 100 students in a class who appeared for the exam.
-As per the education system whoever gets more than 80 will get A grade.
-But then there will be no difference between a student who scores 99 and a student who scores 81 as both would get A grade.
+Suppose 100 students in a class appeared for the exam.
+Per the education system, whoever gets more than 80 will get an A. But then there will be no difference between a student who scores 99 and a student who scores 81, as both would get an A grade.

-Now using the Bell curve approach, we can convert the marks of the students into Percentile and then they are compared with each other.
-Students getting lower marks will be on the left side of the curve and students getting higher marks will be on the right side of the curve and most of the students which are average will be in the middle of the curve.
+Using the Bell curve approach, we can convert the students’ marks into Percentile and then compare them with each other.
+Students getting lower marks will be on the left side of the curve, students getting higher marks will be on the right side, and most of the average students will be in the middle of the curve.